Updated July 15, 2023

 Value of Stock as per FIFO Method:

-In this case, 70 units of closing stock will be valued according to the rate of new purchases.
+In this case, 70 units of closing stock will value according to the rate of new purchases.

 - Value of stock as per FIFO Method = 70*$550